 So, you’d like to raise your own chickens?
 Be sure you’re ready to commit!
-Here’s the first post of a six-part beginner’s guide to raising chickens.
+Here’s the first article in our six-part beginner’s guide to raising chickens.
 Let’s “start from scratch,” so to speak.

 Why Should You Raise Chickens?

-- First, you’ll need a chicken coop.
-It has to hold a feeder and water containers, as well as a nest box for every three hens.
-It should be large enough that you can stand in it to gather eggs and shovel manure comfortably.
+- Make sure you have the space for a henhouse or a full-size chicken coop.
+It has to hold a feeder and water containers, a roosting area, and a nest box for every three hens.
+A proper coop should be large enough that you can stand in it to gather eggs and shovel manure comfortably, but a simple henhouse can be quite a bit smaller.
+Plus, any housing must be sturdy enough to keep your chickens safe from all the predators out there!
 Here’s how to build a chicken coop in your backyard.

 - Chickens need food (and water) daily.
-Feed is about $20 per 50-pound bag at my co-op, but prices may vary.
+Feed is about $20 per 50-pound bag at my co-op, but prices vary depending on your location and the quality of the feed.
 How long a bag lasts depends on the number of chickens that you have.

 - All year ‘round, you’ll have to shovel manure.
 Yippee!